DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_20_first-keys.md

-[ [Intro](README.md) ] -- [ [Preparations](hodl-guide_10_preparations.md) ] -- [ **First Keys** ] -- [ [Last Key](hodl-guide_30_last-key.md) ] -- [ [Multi-Sig](hodl-guide_40_multi-sig.md) ] -- [ [Key Storage](hodl-guide_50_key-storage.md
+[ [Intro](README.md) ] -- [ [Preparations](hodl-guide_10_preparations.md) ] -- [ **First Seeds** ] -- [ [Last Seed](hodl-guide_30_last-key.md) ] -- [ [Multi-Sig](hodl-guide_40_multi-sig.md) ] -- [ [Storage](hodl-guide_50_key-storage.md
 ) ] -- [ [Bonus](hodl-guide_60_bonus.md) ] -- [ [Troubleshooting](hodl-guide_70_troubleshooting.md) ]

 ---

-# Generating the first two keys
+# Generating the first two seeds

-Time to generate the first keys!
+Time to generate the first seeds!

-A few things to keep in mind when generating your private keys.
-This is valuable information and a lot of devices are “spying” on us in one way or the other.
-If possible, generate all private keys in a room where other electronic devices connected to the internet are turned off.
+A few things to keep in mind when generating your seeds.
+This is valuable information.
+If someone gets access to your seeds, they get access to your funds.
+A lot of devices are “spying” on us in one way or the other.
+If possible, generate all seeds in a room where other electronic devices connected to the internet are turned off.
 Make sure that your actions aren´t visible from windows or doors and that no home security camera records your actions.

 Try to keep smartphones turned off and/or in another room during the process.
 They are hard to secure and can record sound/video without you noticing (computers can of course do the same).
 Generally, use your common sense to make sure that nothing can record your actions.

-## Generate keys with Hardware Wallets A and B
+## Generate seeds with Hardware Wallets A and B

-The first two keys are generated with your two different hardware wallets.
+The first two seeds are generated with your two different hardware wallets.
 Make sure that the hardware wallets are from two different manufacturers.
 In that case, if a fatal flaw is found in one of the wallets, your funds are still safe.
-You can simply move your funds to a new multi-sig contract and replace the flawed key.
+You can simply move your funds to a new multi-sig contract and replace the compromised seed.

 Follow the setup procedure recommended from each manufacturer.
 Protect the devices with a pin (use two different pins for the two devices).
 We are going to write down the pins on information packages later.
 The pin is only to protect you if someone gets physical access to the device and isn't super important (but don´t use 0000 as pin because of that..).
 Use PINs you can remember yourself.